 The Finsta is also mutable.
 If adults end up catching their kids with a Finsta account, they can easily change their handle names with the appearance of having deleted the account.

-There are a lot of reasons why teens and tweens seek that freedom.
+There are a lot of reasons why teens and tweens seek that freedom from Finsta.
 The more innocent just want to post embarrassing pictures of themselves and share that privately with select friends.
 They feel too much societal pressure to do that publicly on their real Instagram accounts (called Rinstas), where they always put their best face forward.

 Teens and tweens thereby even treat their fake accounts as a quasi-private journal.
 But sometimes, with a little peer pressure, this is where cyberbullying starts.
 Young people may start to post embarrassing or hurtful things about another person, thinking nothing of it because the posts are seen only by their “real friends.”
 However, anyone can take a screenshot and share it, which is what often happens.
 Posting something hurtful is no different than whispering directly behind someone’s back – and targets will usually find out if they were the subject of Finsta posts.